-Cromer Flint Cottage is a newly refurbished Victorian two bed cottage, based in Cromer, just a short walk from the sea.
+Cromer Flint Cottage is a newly refurbished, traditional Norfolk flint, Victorian two bed cottage, based in Cromer, just a short walk from the sea.
 Enjoy the peace and quiet of the secure courtyard garden, stroll to the seafront or the town centre in just three minutes.
+You couldn’t be better placed to enjoy all that this Victorian seaside town has to offer.

 - Sleeps 4 in two bedrooms